NahuelCostaCortez/Remaining-Useful-Life-Estimation-Variational/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/NahuelCostaCortez/Remaining-Useful-Life-Estimation-Variational/blob/main/RULRVE.ipynb)

 🚨 The code of this repository will no longer be mantained here.
-You can check check [rapidae](https://github.com/NahuelCostaCortez/rapidae) where this model, along with other autoencoder models is up-to-date.
+You can check [rapidae](https://github.com/NahuelCostaCortez/rapidae) where this model, along with other autoencoder models is up-to-date.

 # Files in this Repository
 - \data: samples with which to train the model.